deeptools/deepTools/docs/content/example_api_tutorial.rst

-Now, we can use `mapReduce` to call this function and compute fragment lengths over the whole genome. mapReduce needs to know the chromosome sizes which can be easily retrieved from the bam file.
-Furthermore, it needs to know the size of the region that is sent to each processor.
-For this example, a region of 10 million bp is sent to each processor where the function just defined (get_fragment_length) is going to be called.
-In other words, each processor executes the same get_fragment_length function to collect data over a 10 million bp.
+Now, we can use `mapReduce` to call this function and compute fragment lengths over the whole genome. mapReduce needs to know the chromosome sizes, which can be easily retrieved from the BAM file.
+Furthermore, it needs to know the size of the region(s) sent to each processor.
+For this example, a region of 10 million bases is sent to each processor using the `genomeChunkLength` parameter.
+In other words, each processor executes the same `get_fragment_length` function to collect data over different 10 million base regions.
 The arguments to mapReduce are the list of arguments sent to the function, besides the first obligatory three (chrom start, end).
-In this case only one extra argument is passed to the function, the bam file name.
-The next two positional arguments are the name of the function to call (`get_fragment_length`) the the chromosome sizes.
+In this case only one extra argument is passed to the function, the BAM file name.
+The next two positional arguments are the name of the function to call (`get_fragment_length`) and the chromosome sizes.

 .. code:: python